 What to Serve With

-- Lightly sweetened whipped cream on the side
+- Lightly sweetened whipped cream

-- A glass of cold milk or oat milk
+- Glass of milk or oat milk

 FAQ